Book Review

 As the snow melts and the grass grows, so does every child’s favorite little yellow weed: the dandelion.
 Soon these little flowers will go to seed and turn into a gray round puff ready and waiting to grant little kids’ wishes, while remaining a nemesis to every yard enthusiast.

 I discovered the sweetest little book called Wish by Chris Saunders, where a rabbit manages to catch three little round wishes, and then sets off to ask his friends what he should wish for.
 This book has the most whimsical pictures as the rabbit roams through the forest wondering what the best use of his wishes would be.
 The message of the story is one of selflessness.
 In the end Rabbit gives the wishes to each of his friends, and in return his friends offer their talents, and friendship back to the him.
 It is an important lesson to teach our children that as we serve and are kind to others.
 As we do this we are often given service and kindness in return, which creates a beautiful cycle that builds wonderful communities.
+As you read this book to your little ones you might ask them what they think they should wish for next time they blow the seeds of a dandelion?
+The answers might surprise you.

 This is a scholastic book, and may be available at your local bookstore.
 However you can also purchase it here on amazon.